petercunha/RedditBrowser/README.md

 ## Reddit Browser

-This is a little project I threw together because I noticed that most Reddit image viewer sites weren't very good.
+This is a little project I hacked together because I noticed that most Reddit image viewer sites weren't very good.
+Please report bugs and suggest features in the 'Issues' tab.

 Features
 - Fully encrypted HTTPS (all non-secure links are filtered)